ne9n/new-timer/README.md

 speed command =   speed set point + K1 * sin ( pitch angle) + K2 *abs (sine (roll angle))

 K1 and K2 are constands in save in the program.
-the sensor is set up so that the pitch and roll nagles are zero when in level flight.
+the sensor is set up so that the pitch and roll angles are zero when in level flight attitude.

 the sine function will be implimeted as a lookup table the system is controlled by a state machine and stated by a push button